TheGamer3514/silly-chat/README.md

 ## Contributions

 We welcome contributions from anyone who wants to add their own code to the bot.
-If you'd like to contribute, simply create a pull request and i will review it.
+If you'd like to contribute, simply create a pull request and it will be reviewed.

 ## Resources